jackbdr/Pacman-/README.md

 I went for PacMan game as the idea that it was possible to build such a classic game after two weeks really excited me!
 Originally I thought I would attempt to build this in the classic 80s style, but I ended up going for the theme of 'Safari ParcMan' as I liked the idea of having more creative freedom with the styling.

+So I should say now that PacMan is actually Safari-Parc-Man and the classic ghosts are lions!

 [Click to play!](https://jackbdr.github.io/Project-1/)

 ## The Brief